IqraaaGhafoor/iqraaaghafoor/README.md

 ## What I'm doing right now

-- 🐍 Learning Python: working through the basics, one day at a time
+- 🐍 Learning Python — currently deep in the fundamentals
 - 📖 Working on my MS thesis alongside it
 - 📓 Building everything in Jupyter notebooks and pushing it here
-- 🎥 Sharing the journey daily on Instagram, Facebook and X
+- 🎥 Sharing the journey daily on Instagram, and X
 - 📊 Tracking my hours in a spreadsheet, every single day

 `Status:` day one is easy.
 Day sixty is the real test.